 Get regular exercise throughout the winter to help keep SAD at bay.
 Increased endorphin levels can help combat feelings of depression and sadness.
 Exercising looks different for everyone.
-Whether it’s a light jog outdoors, lifting weights in the garage, or morning yoga, try and fit in 30-minutes of exercise per day into your routine.
+Whether it’s a light jog outdoors, lifting weights in the garage, or morning yoga, try and fit in 30 minutes of exercise per day into your routine.

 Take Care Of Yourself

 Mental health and physical health often go hand in hand.
 Taking care of your body is imperative when fighting SAD.
 Eating well, getting ample sleep, and regular exercise are just some of the ways to take care of your physical health this SAD season.
 For those with increased carb cravings, it’s especially important to monitor your intake.
-Supplementing root vegetables for carbs is a great way to maintain a healthy balance.
+Supplementing root vegetables with carbs is a great way to maintain a healthy balance.

 CREATE YOUR BUBBLE